ohmg-dev/OldInsuranceMaps/docs/overview.md

 # Overview

-## Sign up to begin georeferencing

-All you need to do to begin contributing on _OldInsuranceMaps.net_ is create an account.
-You must agree that any contributions you make will be licensed [CC0](https://creativecommons.org/public-domain/cc0/) ("No Rights Reserved"), meaning that your work is effectively in the public domain.
-See the [Data Agreement](https://oldinsurancemaps.net/data-agreement) for more details about this.

 ## How the site is structured

 You can browse content in the platform by map, by place name, or by map name.
 To learn more about these search methods, see [Finding maps](./guides/finding-maps.md).